Skip to main content

 Custom InputType Validation

-GraphQLite also supports a fully custom validation implementation for all input types defined with an @Input annotation or PHP8 #[Input] attribute.
+GraphQLite also supports a fully custom validation implementation for all input types defined with an #[Input] attribute.
 This offers a way to validate input types before they're available as a method parameter of your query and mutation controllers.
 This way, when you're using your query or mutation controllers, you can feel confident that your input type objects have already been validated.

 It's important to note that this validation implementation does not validate input types created with a factory.
 If you are creating an input type with a factory, or using primitive parameters in your query/mutation controllers, you should be sure to validate these independently.
 This is strictly for input type objects.